thegambler111/CoolObsVault/01_Experience/Product_strategy/2023/China mobile annual report 2021/China mobile annual report 2021.md

 	- In terms of life, with the support of the government and partners, various digital assets such as electronic invoices, bill details, and medical reports can be transferred to He Caiyun with one click, which is convenient for users to manage
 		- -> **One app for all tasks**
 	- In terms of learning, during the college entrance examination season, He Caiyun gives full play to its advantages in storage and distribution platforms to provide candidates with pre-test counseling and post-test registration voluntary services
-	- cooperated with nearly 100 smart terminal manufacturers such as home security, children's watches, and smart medical care to help users realize real-time transfer and on-demand use of important information.
+	- Cooperated with nearly 100 smart terminal manufacturers such as home security, children's watches, and smart medical care to help users realize real-time transfer and on-demand use of important information.

+> [!Note]
+> - Personal app for all daily tasks such as electronic invoices, bill details, and medical reports

 #### Cloud disk to circle social upgrade
 - Cloud disk is upgraded to social circle, helping cloud services to integrate into life and serving thousands of families